lishtys/ChenMiSiteAutoDeployer/source/_posts/EAE 6900 Realtime Rendering  10.md

 ```

-For the right top eae icon, it is initialized like below.
+For the right top EAE icon, it is initialized like below.

 ```
 eae6320::Graphics::cSpriteObject eae_sprite_object(420,420,100,100);